fishingGrapes/RayTracer/README.md

 # RayTracer
-A simple software RayTracer implemented in C++
+A simple software RayTracer implemented in C++, following ["Raytracing in one Weekend"](https://github.com/RayTracing/raytracing.github.io/) by Peter Shirley.